mnuirian/cloudforms-workshops/www-default/workshop-lab-0.md

 next: workshop-lab-1.html
 ---

-### If we provided you a laptop or Ravello cloud environment for this workshop
+### If we provided you a laptop or cloud environment for this workshop
 :warning: We already set all this up for you — so you can skip everything below!